agrc/gis.utah.gov/about/policy/metadata/index.md

 #### Title
 {: .text-left}

 The title should match the dataset name.
-If it's statewide dataset, the title should begin with the word, Utah.
+If it's a statewide dataset, the title should begin with the word "Utah".

+`example: Utah County Boundaries`

 #### Tags
 {: .text-left}